-If you wish to partake in the use of drugs, it's recommended that you know that the substances you're getting come from a trustworthy source.
-Avoid IV (intravenous) & nasal drug use as it can increase the risk of infections.
+If you wish to partake in the use of drugs, it's recommended that you know that the substances you are using come from a trustworthy source.
+Avoid IV (intravenous) & intranasal drug administration as it can increase the risk of infections.
 Additionally, and most importantly, practice social distancing, especially if doing any substance.

 Another big stressor of the immune system that lowers your ability to fight off infections is MDMA.
-As mentioned previously, amphetamine and its derivatives can lower immune system function, and MDMA is no exception.
+As mentioned previously, amphetamine and its derivatives can lower immune system function, and MDMA, a Methamphetamine analog, is no exception.
 However, unlike regular amphetamine, MDMA is significantly more potent, and as such, it has a greater impact on the immune system.
 This risk also applies for Methamphetamine.

 Additionally, avoid drinking alcohol ask it also has a detrimental effect on the immune system.
 Due to alcohol's irritant effects, it can affect the gut barrier, resulting in more bacteria being able to get into your system.
-Furthermore, due to alcohol's disinhibitory effects, you can end up doing stuff that is more likely to get you contaminated.
+Furthermore, alcohol's disinhibitory effects can lead to participation in activities that can increase risk of infection.

-Due to drugs lowering the immune system function greatly as mentioned before, it can put you at most risk if you come in contact with someone who's infected.
-Furthermore, Covid-19 can be spread via saliva, and via hard surfaces, hand to mouth, and as such, avoid sharing cigarettes, joints, pipes, bongs, vapes, glasses, cups, and bottles to lower the chances of contracting the virus.
-Also, avoid sharing stash bags.
+Due to drugs lowering the immune system function greatly as mentioned before, it can increase your risk of infection if you come in contact with someone who is infected.
+Furthermore, Covid-19 can be spread via saliva, via hard surfaces, and from hand to mouth.
+As such, avoid sharing drug Paraphernalia, cigarettes, joints, pipes, bongs, vapes, glasses, cups, and bottles to lower the chances of spreading the virus.

-Make sure to work out at least 5 times a week while at home .
-While it might not be as great as hitting the gym, it's important to stay indoors as much as possible in order to mantain your sanity, and improve immune system function.
+Working out at home can also boost your immune system's ability to fight off the virus .
+While it might not be as great as hitting the gym, it's important to stay indoors as much as possible in order to prevent risk of contact with infected individuals.

-While the virus is dangerous to all age groups, those 65 years and older are more in danger from death by this virus.
-So if you live with someone else who is eldery, it's imperative that you take most of these precautions the best you can.
+While the virus is dangerous to all age groups, those 65 years and older are more in danger of death by this virus.
+If you live with someone else who is eldery, it's imperative that you take most of these precautions the best you can.